gvwilson/sensibleadventures/iffy/iffy.md

 where they salvaged the easier bits and pieces of tech that came their family's way.
 "Yeah.
-Lotsa folk wonderin' why the ganky, but the Blues ain't sayin' bunga 'cept that it come along straight from th' governor.
+Lotsa folk wonderin' why the ganky, but the Blues ain't sayin' bunga 'cept that it come along straight from th' governors.
 Figure it's got somethin' to do with th' bots going gonjy 'long yesterday?"

 "I dunno," Iffy said.